 There are at least 60 county line drugs operations in Birmingham.
 Because boys are more likely to be targeted by police, gangs are now increasingly targeting girls and young women to transport weapons and drugs.

 BeLeave was set up by Spurgeons and the Birmingham Police and Schools Panels in 2017 and funded by KFC and Comic Relief.
 It helps girls and young women aged 8-18 who are in danger of such criminal exploitation to recognise risks and make positive choices.

 ''It's a 12-session programme with four strands.
 Firstly, each girl has one-to-one meetings with the same caseworker - that continuity is important because, as she learns to trust them, she will start to express her needs and our caseworker can tailor their support.''

-Spurgeons' BeLeave Project is a finalist in the 2020 Children & Young People Now Awards for the Early Intervention category.
+Spurgeons' BeLeave Project was a finalist in the 2020 Children & Young People Now Awards in the Early Intervention category.

 an holistic approach to addressing domestic abuse

 1 in 7 children and young people have experienced domestic abuse (DA)*.
 It can leave psychological scars that last a lifetime - but most DA support is too little and comes too late.

 Survivors say they want earlier intervention, more support for their children and help to recover and move on with their lives.